 It may be boring for you, but it’s even worse for your child.
 The closer you can connect a poor choice with a clear consequence, the more effectively your action will teach.
-Repeated requests for cooperation, prodding or encouragement on your part only makes things worse.
+Repeated requests for cooperation, prodding, or encouragement on your part only make things worse.

 Become that parent who uses behavior (your setting of the consequence) to effectively teach better behavior.
 This is the underground secret to building responsible children who honor limits and do so joyfully.

 Travel Rule No. 3: Let gratitude pull your interest, while complaints are ignored.

 Before the day begins, share the agenda with the children.
 Take their wishes into account as best you can, but present them with a clear game plan.
 They will have lots of child-focused time.
 Build-in some adult time, if desired.
 Prepare them as best you can, but make sure it’s clear that not everyone gets everything they desire.
 It just won’t happen that way.